MADDIE YORK |

 I’d have thought that the first rule of retail and customer service would be to presume a certain level of intelligence in your customer.
 It’s charm, flattery and politeness that do the work in encouraging a customer to spend more, not crude retail techniques that she can see straight through.
 Sadly, customer service in Britain is largely utterly charmless, rude and insulting, and upselling is one of the worst features.
 It’s got to the point where I’m considering pre-empting it as soon as I get to the counter, sticking my hand up and saying “hold the muffins!
 I just want this sandwich!
 This.
 Sandwich.
 Alone!”
 Read more by Maddie.

-Best wishes to Michel Roux Jr. and to Mary Portas, both of whom are flying the flag for better customer service – and were right behind their missions.
+Best wishes to Michel Roux Jr. and to Mary Portas, both of whom are flying the flag for better customer service – and we’re right behind their missions.